abstracta/jmeter-java-dsl/docs/guide/request-generation/if-controller.md

 }
 ```

-You can also use a Java lambda instead of providing JMeter expression, which benefits from Java type safety & IDEs code auto-completion:
+You can also use a Java lambda instead of providing JMeter expression, which benefits from Java type safety & IDEs code auto-completion and consumes less CPU:

 ```java
 ifController(s -> s.vars.get("ACCOUNT_ID") != null,